Scoliosis is a sideways curving and twisting of the bones of a child’s spine.

 Scoliosis affects 1-3% of children.
 It’s more common in girls than boys, particularly in girls aged 10-13 years.

 In a child with scoliosis, you might see:

 - unevenness in the shoulder blades – one might stick out more

 - the head slightly tilted

-- unevenness in the shape of the rib cage at the back, when the person bends forward.
+- unevenness in the shape of the rib cage at the back, when the child bends forward.

 Often a child with scoliosis doesn’t experience any symptoms.
-But common symptoms are a mild ache in the low or middle back area.
+But common symptoms are a mild ache in the lower or middle back area.